cloudevents/spec/avro-format.md

 ## 3 Data

-The `data` of the CloudEvent MUST be encoded in a top-level field called `data` of type `bytes`.
-Additional encoding MUST NOT be done, regardless of the `contenttype` attribute.
+Before encoding, the AVRO serializer MUST first determine the runtime data type of the content.
+This may be determined by examining the data for invalid UTF-8 sequences or by consulting the `datacontenttype` attribute.

+If the implementation determines that the type of the data is binary, the value MUST be stored in the `data` field using the `bytes` type.

+For other types (non-binary data without a `datacontenttype` attribute), the implementation MUST translate the data value into a representation of the JSON value using the union types described for the `data` record.

 ## 4 Examples